 National Honor Society

-The National Honor Society, adived by Mrs. O'Brien, is an organization promoting recognition for students with outstanding accomplishments in the areas of scholarship, character, leadership and service.
+The National Honor Society, advised by Mrs Ragali, is an organization promoting recognition for students with outstanding accomplishments in the areas of scholarship, character, leadership and service.

 Outward Bound is the leading experiential education organization in the United States, with a national network of regional schools across the country.
 Our wide-ranging course offerings occur in the wilderness, on the sea and in the classroom, in cities and towns both close and far away.
 Our programs prepare students of all ages and circumstances with the strength of character and determination they need to thrive – in the classroom, in the workplace, in the family and in the world.